amplication/docs/docs/how-to/add-delete-user-entity.md

 ## Default Permissions Based on Authentication Entity Values

-Amplication sets up default permissions for various actions related to each entity based on the values defined in the _Authentication_ entity.
+Amplication allows setting up default permissions for various actions related to each entity based on the values defined in the _Authentication_ entity.
 These permissions determine who can access and perform certain operations on the various entities.

 The default permissions for each entity are as follows: